confluentinc/librdkafka/INTRODUCTION.md

 The messages will be considered successfully produced but will have neither timestamp or offset set.

-FIXME:
+**Java Producer behaviour:**
-librdkafka checks if the message has been retried, and if not triggers a fatal error since duplicate sequence number error should not be possible with an unretried message.
-Java client does not do this.
+Treats the message as successfully delivered.

 ##### RD_KAFKA_RESP_ERR_UNKNOWN_PRODUCER_ID

-Returned by broker when the PID+Epoch is unknown, which may occur when the PID's state has expired (due to topic retention).
+Returned by broker when the PID+Epoch is unknown, which may occur when the PID's state has expired (due to topic retention, DeleteRercords, or compaction).

 The Java producer added quite a bit of error handling for this case, extending the ProduceRequest protocol to return the logStartOffset